 Still not sure which MBA program in New York City is right for you?
 Use our Degree Finder tool to help you decide.

 We gathered graduate tuition rates from each school’s website and enrollment data from Google.
 We used the in-state per semester tuition rates where available.
 Where tuition was listed per credit, we multiplied by 12 credits to get a semester cost.
 For annual costs, we assumed that the school year is made up of two semesters.

 After sorting first by tuition then by enrollment, we assigned points to each school, with a maximum of 50 points for tuition cost and 50 points for enrollment.
 We added these two scores to get a final score for ranking.

 Problems with Your Ranking?

-If you work for one of the schools we ranked and you notice an error in the information we used to rank you, please feel free to contact us and let us know so we can make a correction.
+If you work for one of the New York business schools we ranked and you notice an error in the information we used to rank you, please feel free to contact us and let us know so we can make a correction.